Hidroerg_en

 Current situation and development outlook of hydropower in Portugal

-resently, in an average year, around 30% of the electricity consumed in Portugal comes from hydropower, through schemes with different characteristics.
+Presently, in an average year, around 22% of the electricity consumed in Portugal comes from hydropower plants, through schemes with different characteristics.

-Approximately 120 small hydropower schemes are currently operating in Portugal.
-These, together with ca. 15 power plants with installed capacities ranging from 10 MW to 30 MW, represent a total installed capacity exceeding 660 MW.
+Approximately 120 small hydropower plants are currently operating in Portugal.
+These, together with ca. 15 power plants with installed capacities ranging from 10 MW to 30 MW, represent a total installed capacity exceeding 670 MW.

-Based on a prospective assessment of the hydropower potential in Portugal, the Table shows the estimated existing potential, already explored or still to be explored, at the end of the year 2017.
+Based on a prospective assessment of the hydropower potential in Portugal, the Table shows the estimated existing potential, already explored or still to be explored.

 Analysing these figures, it is worth mentioning the considerable power capacity still unexplored, mainly through small- and medium-sized schemes.